ScreenPyHQ/screenpy/docs/api/pacing.rst

 ======

 These decorators provide ways
-to interact with the :ref:`Narrator`.
+to mark certain things for :ref:`Narration`.
 :func:`~screenpy.pacing.act` and :func:`~screenpy.pacing.scene`
 tell the Narrator
 to mark your tests with annotations,